Developer Terms and Conditions

 8.2.1 the Developer warrants that:

-(a) nothing shall be inserted or entered into the Application which is intended by any person to impair the operation of the Application or the Reapit Software; and (b) the Application will operate in accordance with any documented functionality in all material respects.
+(a) nothing will be inserted or entered into the Application which is intended by any person to impair the operation of the Application or the Reapit Software; and

 8.3 Reapit expressly disclaims any warranty as to the operation of the Developer Edition: